 Electric vehicles have a high demand for power and connectivity as carmakers seek to add features that differentiate their products from the competition.
 The same goes for appliances and other products using “smart” components that involve compressing more wires into the overcrowded internal product space, which is problematic using manual production methods.

 The only way to insert more complex wire harnesses into modern products and vehicles is to use automated methods of printing circuits onto parts.
 This way, OEMs can expand their products’ functionality without changing the design to accommodate more wires.
-Q5D technology uses digital twins to design a wire harness on parts, allowing for changes in design to be rapidly implemented.
+Electrical function integration employs digital twins – virtual models that represent physical objects and processes – to design wire harnesses on parts, allowing for changes in design to be rapidly implemented.

 How automation delivers mass customisation

-Q5D’s approach to wiring and electrical function integration means that our products are designed to add components to complex shapes.
-The combination of wiring placement and 3D additive polymer deposition provides a way to customise each and every part if desired.
-This gives manufacturers the opportunity to allow more customisation without massive tooling costs, and to customise closer to or even contingent on customer order.
+The latest developments in wiring and electrical function integration includes machines designed to add components to complex shapes.
+The combination of wiring placement and 3D additive polymer deposition provides a way to customise every part if desired.
+This gives manufacturers the opportunity to allow more customisation without high tooling costs, and to customise closer to or even contingent on their customers’ orders.

 The wire harness industry has traditionally relied on manual production processes leading to remote manufacturing sites and long supply chains.
 These processes are unable to keep up with the demand for more complex wire harness designs and greater connectivity in modern products and vehicles.
-Q5D technology offers a new approach to wire harness automation that overcomes the challenges of the industry and meets the growing needs of electrification and the IoT.
+Electrical function integration offers a new approach to wire harness automation that overcomes many of the challenges in automotive and other industries.